 There are 4 major blood types: A, B, AB, and O. Each of these blood types is also classified by the types of antigens present.
 Antigens are proteins on the surface of blood cells.
 One is called the Rh factor.
 If you carry this protein, you are Rh positive.
 If you do not carry this protein, you are Rh negative.

 Rh incompatibility only affects the fetus or newborn.
 The mother’s antibodies can pass to the fetus and attack the blood.
-Red blood cells will be damaged and can lead to fetal anemia.
+Red blood cells will be damaged.
+This can lead to fetal anemia.
 The fetus will not get enough oxygen to the body.
 It can cause swelling of the baby’s body, brain damage, heart failure, or even death.

 The treatment does not help women who already have antibodies.
-This is why Rh incompatibility prenatal testing and preventative measures are very important.
+This is why Rh incompatibility prenatal testing and preventive measures are important.
 The fetus will be closely watched during the pregnancy.
 The baby may need a blood transfusion after delivery.
 It will give the baby healthy red blood cells.
-In severe cases, the fetus may be given a blood transfusion while in the uterus.
+In people with severe symptoms, the fetus may be given a blood transfusion while in the uterus.

 Anemia is a low level of red blood cells.
 One form of anemia is due to low levels of iron in your blood.
 A serum ferritin screening test may be done to check for anemia.
 A mild level of anemia is common in pregnancy.
 It is normal in later pregnancy because there is more plasma.
-The extra plasma 'water down' blood volume.
+The extra plasma "waters down" blood volume.
 Severe or early onset anemia will need treatment.
-It will cause extreme tiredness and increase the risk of preterm delivery and low birth weight.
+It will cause extreme tiredness and raise the risk of preterm delivery and low birth weight.
 You may be given iron tablets or injections.

-Many STDs can harm your developing baby.
-Doctors routinely test for chlamydia and gonorrhea, which are done by culture.
+Many STDs can harm your growing baby.
+Doctors routinely test for chlamydia and gonorrhea.
+This is done by culture.
 Blood tests are done for:

 - Hepatitis B